-The Company did not enter into any material contracts (other than contracts entered into in the ordinary course of business not required to be filed under NI 51-102) during its most recently completed financial year, and has not entered into any contract before its most recently completed financial year and since January 1, 2002 that is still in effect, that may be considered material to Talon, other than: the Implementation Deed, the São Jorge Agreement, the Third Amending Agreement, and the Fourth Amending Agreement, particulars of which are disclosed under the heading "General Development of the Business - Three Year History" (above).
+The Company did not enter into any material contracts (other than contracts entered into in the ordinary course of business not required to be filed under NI 51-102) during its most recently completed financial year, and has not entered into any contract before its most recently completed financial year and since January 1, 2002 that is still in effect, that may be considered material to Talon, other than the Arrangement Agreement, particulars of which are disclosed under the heading "General Development of the Business - Three Year History" (above), and the warrant indenture between the Company and Computershare Trust Company of Canada dated as of April 29, 2011 which governs the common share purchase warrants of the Company issued as part of the units pursuant to the prospectus offering of the Company which closed on April 29, 2011.
+Each such common share purchase warrant entitles the holder thereof to purchase one common share of the Company at a price of \$3.10 at any time up to 5:00 p.m.
+(Toronto time) on October 29, 2012.